 Hybrid Approach: Common Fields + JSONB

-This approach combines the best of both worlds.
-Common fields are stored directly in columns.
+This approach mixes both.
+Common fields live in their own columns.
 Unique fields go into a JSONB column.

 Schema